 Why isn't my domain verifying after adding the TXT record?

-Check your TXT record format
+Incorrect TXT record format

 Common mistakes to avoid:

-- Missing the equals sign (=)
+- Missing the equals sign (=) - it's part of the value, not a separator

 Still having issues?